deagustinchristian/battleships/README.md

 I have manually tested this game by doing the following:

-- Passed the code through PEP8 and confirmed there are no problems with the code
+- Passed the code through PEP8 and confirmed there are no problems with the code.

-- Given invalid inputs, numbers where it asked for letters and letters when the game asks for numbers, same input twice
+- Given invalid inputs, numbers where it asked for letters and letters when the game asks for numbers, same input twice and also tried just hitting enter without adding any input.

-- Tested the game both in my local terminal and the Code Institute Heroku terminal
+- Tested the game both in my local terminal and the Code Institute Heroku terminal.

 ### Validator Testing